VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/ST-4.md

 • Characters passing template checks become **Full NPC Compliant** and gain full support from ST-2, ST-5, ST-7, and any future Story Tools that hook into character data.

 All low-level character assembly is delegated to **ST-4.1**.
+For audit and development support, see ST-4.2 — Character Index.

 ### 1.2 Conflict Rules